LinuxCommandLibrary

 CAVEATS

 Requires locale with UTF-8 support.
 Needs appropriate Unicode fonts installed (xfonts-base on Debian).
-Results may be unexpected if locale doesn't support UTF-8.
+May produce unexpected results if the current locale does not support UTF-8 character encoding.
 X11 only.

 HISTORY